SchynsLab/medusa/docs/getting_started/installation.md

 # Medusa installation

-Medusa is a Python package which works with Python versions 3.9 and above.
-We recommend using Python version 3.9.
+Medusa is a Python package which works with Python version 3.9 and on Linux, Windows, and Mac (except Mac M1/M2).
 Moreover, we strongly recommend to install the `medusa` package in a separate environment, using for example [conda](https://anaconda.org/anaconda/conda).
-If you'd use *conda*, you can create a new environment named "medusa" with python 3.9 as follows:
+If you'd use *conda*, you can create a new environment named "medusa" with Python 3.9 as follows:

 ```console